felipeog/bora-codar/01-music-player/readme.md

 The range can be used by:

 - mouse, clicking on it, or dragging it left or right
-- keyboard, tabbing into it and pressing the `left arrow` or `right arrow` buttons
+- keyboard, tabbing into it and pressing the `left arrow` or `right arrow` buttons, to go 5s forward or 5s back, respectively